Contact details

 Pte.
 John Henshall (see 6th July) was ordered to undergo 21 days’ Field Punishment no.2; the nature of his offence is unknown.

-Pte.
-Sam Tinkler (see below) was reported, by CQMS Frank Stephenson (see 12th June), as absent when due to draw rations at Nort-Leulingham at 3pm; he was confined to camp for two days on the orders of Major Hildyard.
+Ptes.
+Joseph Thornton (see 23rd July) and Sam Tinkler (see below) were reported, by CQMS Frank Stephenson (see 12th June), as absent when due to draw rations at Nort-Leulingham at 3pm; on the orders of Major Hildyard both would be confined to barracks for two days..

 Sam Tinkler was born in Bradford on 26th February 1891, and baptized on 9th April at Holy Trinity Church in the city.
 He was the youngest of seven children of Edward (b.1847) and Ellen Tinkler (b.1857).
 Since their marriage, at Holmfirth in 1873, the couple had moved regularly through a variety of Yorkshire towns.
 By the time Sam was born they were lodging with Ellen’s widowed mother, Hannah Bramwell, at 56 Birstall Lane, Bradford.
 Edward worked as an engine driver.